Relational Object-Centric Actor-Critic: Relational Object-Centric Actor-Critic

-Figure \ref{fig:ooqn} outlines the high-level overview of the proposed actor-critic framework (GOCA).
-A pre-trained object-centric features extractor SLATE takes an image-based observation $s_t$ as input and produces a factored abstract state representation $\boldsymbol{z}_t = (z_t ^ 1, \dots, z_t ^ K)$ ($K$ - an architectural parameter).
+Figure \ref{fig:ooqn} outlines the high-level overview of the proposed actor-critic framework (ROCA).
+As an encoder we use SLATE~\citep{singh2022illiterate}, a recent object-centric model.
+SLATE incorporates a dVAE \citep{oord2018neural} for internal feature extraction, a GPT-like transformer \citep{dalle} for decoding, and a slot-attention module \citep{slotattention} to group features associated with the same object.
+We refer to the appendix~\ref{appendix:slate} for a more detailed description of SLATE.
+In ROCA the pre-trained frozen SLATE model takes an image-based observation $s_t$ as input and produces a set of object vectors, referred to as slots, $\boldsymbol{z}_t = (z_t ^ 1, \dots, z_t ^ K)$ ($K$ - the maximum number of objects to be extracted).
 An actor model encapsulates the current agent's policy and returns an action for the input state $\boldsymbol{z}_t$.
 Critic predicts the value $Q(\boldsymbol{z}_t, a)$ of the provided action $a$ sampled from the actor given the current state representations $\boldsymbol{z}_t$.
 It is estimated using the learned transition model, reward model, and state-value model.
+The input state representation $\boldsymbol{z}_t = (z_t ^ 1, \dots, z_t ^ K)$ is treated as a complete graph while being processed by GNN-based components of the ROCA.